 Peutz-Jeghers syndrome (PJS) is a rare disorder in which growths called polyps form in the intestines.
-A person with PJS has a high risk of developing certain cancers.
+A person with PJS has a high risk for developing certain cancers.

 It is unknown how many people are affected by PJS.
 However, the National Institutes of Health estimates that it affects about 1 in 25,000 to 300,000 births.

 PJS is caused by a mutation in the gene called STK11 (previously known as LKB1).
 There are two ways that PJS can occur:

 - Familial PJS is inherited through families as an autosomal dominant trait.
 That means if one of your parents has this type of PJS, you have a 50% chance of inheriting the gene and having the disease.

 - Spontaneous PJS is not inherited from a parent.
 The gene mutation occurs on its own.
 Once someone carries the genetic change, their children have a 50% chance of inheriting it.

 Symptoms of PJS are:

 - Brownish or bluish-gray spots on the lips, gums, inner lining of the mouth, and skin

 - Cramping pain in the belly area

 - Dark freckles on and around the lips of a child